Order of precedence

-An order of precedence is a sequential hierarchy of nominal importance and can be applied to individuals, groups, or organizations.
-Most often it is used in the context of people by many organizations and governments, for very formal and state occasions, especially where diplomats are present.
-It can also be used in the context of decorations, medals and awards.
-Historically, the order of precedence had a more widespread use, especially in court and aristocratic life.
+An order of precedence is a sequential hierarchy of importance applied to individuals, groups, or organizations.
+For individuals, it is most often used for diplomats in attendance at very formal occasions.
+It can also be used in the context of medals, decorations, and awards.

 A person's position in an order of precedence is not necessarily an indication of functional importance, but rather an indication of ceremonial or historical relevance; for instance, it may dictate where dignitaries are seated at formal dinners.
-The term is occasionally used to mean the order of succession—to determine who replaces the head of state in the event they are removed from office or incapacitated—as they are often identical, at least near the top.
+The term is occasionally used to mean the order of succession—to determine who replaces the head of state in the event they are removed from office or incapacitated—as this order often correlates with importance.

-What follows are the general orders of precedence for different countries for state purposes, such as diplomatic dinners, and are made under the assumption that such functions are held in the capital.
-When they are held in another city or region, local officials such as governors would be much higher up the order.
-There may also be more specific and local orders of precedence, for particular occasions or within particular institutions.
 Universities and the professions often have their own rules of precedence applying locally, based (for example) on university or professional rank, each rank then being ordered within itself on the basis of seniority (i.e. date of attaining that rank).
 Within an institution, the officials of that institution are likely to rank much higher in the order than in a general order of precedence—the chancellor or president of a university may well precede anyone except a head of state, for example.
 The same might be true for a mayor in their own city.